Koloriang: Etymology

-This town has derived its name from two words, Kolo meaning the name of the person who is believed to be the owner of the area and Riang meaning land.
+This town has derived its name from two words, Kolo is believed to be the name of the owner of the area and Riang meaning land.

 Climate

-The temperature during spring and winter ranges between 20 and 30 °C.
+The temperature during spring and winter ranges between 20 and 30 °C. The locals are asserting Koloriang's recognition as the wettest place on earth.
+It will not only make the area famous the world over but will also attract tourists.

 Culture

-The Bengia, Chera, Nangram, Chello, Riya, Yumlam, Gida, Gichik, Kiogi, Bamang, Kipa, Tadar, Gyamar, Tame, Phassang, Tai, Lokam, Sangha, Tamchi, Pisa, clans of Nyishi community inhabits the area.
+The Bengia, Chera, Nangram, Chello, Riya, Yumlam, Gida, Gichik, Kiogi, Bamang, Kipa, Tadar, Gyamar, Tarh, Phassang, Tai, Lokam, Sangha, Tamchi, Pisa, clans of Nyishi community inhabits the area.

 Longte is the annual festival of the area where people enjoy with festivity and pray different gods and goddesses for protection and well being of humanity, livestock and general prosperity.
 It is celebrated in the month of April every year.
-Nyokum is also celebrated with greater festive and joy, Mithuns are sacrificed for good life and generous to their lord, where Nyubu, local priest chants the local prayer where he trades the offerings with positive success and enlightenment in life and for bumper production of agricultural goods.
+Nyokum is also celebrated with greater festive and joy, Mithuns are sacrificed for good life and generous to their lord, where Nyub, local priest chants the local prayer where he trades the offerings with positive success and enlightenment in life and for bumper production of agricultural goods.